mozilla/ecosystem-platform/docs/fxa-sitemap/index.md

 The banner at the top compares the routes listed here with `mozilla/fxa` `main` on every visit.
 Green: in sync.
 Yellow: a route was added or removed in code, and the banner lists which.
 Gray: the check could not run.

-When it's yellow, add or remove rows for the listed routes: one in the All routes table above, one in the flow page's Screens table with the screen name linked to its Storybook story, and a box on the map if users see the screen as a step.
+When it's yellow, add or remove rows for the listed routes:

+- one in the All routes table above
+- one in the flow page's Screens table, with the screen name linked to its Storybook story
+- a box on that page's map, if users see the screen as a step

 Or hand it to an assistant:

 <div className="fxa-wrap">